Shabucky1812/unforgettable/README.md

 - All of the code for this website was written by me, [Shaun Buck](https://github.com/Shabucky1812).

 ### Media
-- The icons used in the footer and about us subheadings were taken from [Font Awesome](https://fontawesome.com/).
+- The icons used in the footer and timer were taken from [Font Awesome](https://fontawesome.com/).
 - The favicon used for this website was generated using [Favicon.io](https://favicon.io/).

 ### Acknowledgements